SPIRSCSIC/tee-integration/README.md

 ```

 These commands will be executed in another machine/QEMU that need to
-revoke an identity if service/machine is compromised
+revoke an identity if service/machine is compromised.

 ```bash
 # Register in monitors group (This must contact the server)
 python3 gicp_api/client_mon.py -r -C path/CERT -K path/KEY -H localhost